BRO-FHV/docs/timer.md

 } Timer;
 ```

-The first method that needs to be called when you want to use a timer is TimerConfiguration.
+The first method that needs to be called is TimerConfiguration.
 As parameter you need to pass:

 - the Timer (use the enum) you want to configure
 - the milliseconds
 	- which specify the amount of time after which the first interrupt should be raised
 	- and how much time should pass between each interrupt
-- the InterruptRoutine, which is called when the interrupt occurs.
+- the InterruptRoutine, which is called when the interrupt occurs

 In the InterruptRoutine you can do the stuff you want.
-The interrupt flags and so on is resetted automatically.
+The interrupt flags and so on were reset automatically.

 Here you can see the API for the configuration:
 ```c